 In the past when babies were born families would come together and care for both the mother and help with the newborn.
-In other cultures there is still a great coming together to help a mother recover and heal after giving birth.
+In many cultures outside of the united states there is still a great coming together to help new moms recover and heal after giving birth.
 In most Modern Cultures and especially in the U.S. the postpartum experience is much more lonely.
-New parents are often left alone to figure out the ins and outs of parenthood while the mother is healing from either a vaginal or c-section delivery.
+First-time parents are often left alone to figure out the ins and outs of parenthood while new mothers are left healing from either a vaginal or c-section delivery.

 There has been a great rise in PPD and anxiety as women are expected to “bounce back”, “do it all”, and “get back to work.”
 Often many are going back before their 6 week postpartum appointment with little resources to support them.
 Learn what does a postpartum doula do to combat the pressures and lack of support for women in America.
 In this article you will learn: